asyncpp/asyncpp/README.md

 ## `promise<T>`
 Async++ provides a generic promise type similar to `std::promise<T>` but with additional features.
 You can either `reject()` a promise with an exception provide a value using `fulfill()`.
 You can also synchronously wait for the promise using `get()`, which optionally accepts a timeout.
 Unlike `std::promise` however you can also register a callback using `on_result()` which gets executed immediately after a result is available.
 It also intergrates nicely with coroutines using `co_await`, which will suspend the current coroutine until a result is provided.
 Unlike `std::promise`, theres no distinction between future and promise, meaning anyone with access to the promise can resolve it.

+## `single_consumer_event`
+`single_consumer_event` is a simple event type that allows for one waiting consumer at a time and needs to be manually reset.
+It can be used to synchronize two coroutines.

 ## `launch()`
 Start a coroutine which awaits the provided awaitable.
 This serves as an optimized version of a coroutine returning `eager_fire_and_forget_task` that immediately invokes `co_await` on the awaitable.
 The main use case is to start new coroutines that continue execution independent of the invoking function.